cockroachdb/docs/src/current/releases/cloud.md

 docs_area: releases
 ---

 CockroachDB {{ site.data.products.cloud }} supports the latest major version of CockroachDB and the version immediately preceding it.
-For more information, see the [CockroachDB {{ site.data.products.cloud }} Upgrade Policy](https://www.cockroachlabs.com/docs/cockroachcloud/upgrade-policy).
+For more information, see the [CockroachDB {{ site.data.products.cloud }} Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).

-For details on features that are not supported in CockroachDB {{ site.data.products.serverless }}, see [Unsupported Features in CockroachDB {{ site.data.products.serverless }}](https://www.cockroachlabs.com/docs/cockroachcloud/serverless-unsupported-features).

 Get future release notes emailed to you: